Chapter 2 - Tests, loops and functions#

 The general structure of a for-loop is as follows:

-for index in range:
+for item in sequence:

 • Let’s start with a simple example to understand how these loops are working.
 Run the following lines and interpret the results: